sammitako/convex-hackathon/README.md

 Have you ever wondered where everyone is or what they're doing, especially when trying to organize a group lunch or dinner?
 Our solution streamlines this process, enabling you to effortlessly view your friends', colleagues', or family members' schedules.

-Introducing Weg, the ultimate scheduling sharing application that simplifies planning:
+Introducing WEG(Where's Everybody Going), the ultimate scheduling sharing application that simplifies planning:

 - Secure Authentication: Safely access your account and protect your personal information.
 - Seamless Schedule Management: Create, edit, and delete your personal schedules with ease.